Frank DuRoss

 In the following decade, the Rhinos won the A-League three times and captured the Lamar Hunt US Open Cup in 1999.
 The Rhinos' ownership trio was inducted into the USL Hall of Fame in 2005 as builders.
 In 2006, DuRoss along with partners Donner and Economides formed the Carolina RailHawks F.C., USL First Division soccer team located in Cary, North Carolina.
 DuRoss sold his interest in the Carolina team by late 2007 and by March 2008 had dissolved his ownership in the Rhinos.

 Co-founder of the National Lacrosse League (NLL), DuRoss at one time owned the Boston Blazers.
 In addition DuRoss was an original owner in Major League Lacrosse previously operating the Rochester Rattlers lacrosse team, a member of the ten-team league until 2008 when the team relocated to Toronto.

 DuRoss was part of an investment group that managed the restaurants, concessions and noveltyoperations of the ESL Sports Centre, a four-arena, multi-purpose complex on the campus of Monroe Community College in Rochester, New York.

 Previously DuRoss owned Sylvan Strands Realty Corporation and DuRoss Realty Corporation, a commercial real estate property development companies, he formerly owned various media properties including radio station (WOWZ FM-97.9) in Utica and the rights to a television station in Des Moines, Iowa and Greenville, South Carolina.

 Most recently, DuRoss, along with his partners from Mohawk Valley Garden, announced the opening of 72 Tavern & Grill, a full-service restaurant attached to the Adirondack Bank Center at the Utica Memorial Auditorium.
 He also announced the purchase and relaunch of the former Babe's restaurant in Utica, Babe's at Harbor Point, a 300-seat family-themed restaurant featuring memorabilia from the Utica Comets and UCFC.
+DuRoss and his partners recently completed the construction and opening of the Utica University NEXUS Center a 170,000 square foot multi use event center, it feature 3 regulation size ice rinks, 15 locker rooms, a community center and a restaurant.
+The Nexus center lat year drew over 300,000 attendees to the Nexus Center, with 40% coming from outside of NYS.
+MVG recently completed purchase and rehabilitation of the 5 story Utica Children's Museum, keeping its historic appearance it now has 21 apartments and a farm to table restaurant, the Taylor and the Cook.